Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 Note: In the cloud computing, the term “compute” describes the concepts and objects related to software Computation.

 # Why do we need Cloud Computing?
-suppose we are hosting a website without cloud computing: we would need to:
+Suppose we are hosting a website without cloud computing: we would need to:
 1. Buy expensive servers
 2. Estimate how many users will visit